aws-samples/amazon-cloudwatch-auto-alarms/README.md

 *  Disk Space
 *  Memory

-The CloudWatchEC2AutoAlarms Lambda function is configured to include alarms that align to [the basic metric set](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html)
+The CloudWatchAutoAlarms Lambda function is configured to include alarms that align to [the basic metric set](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html)

-Additional alarms can be automatically created by updating the **default_alarms** dictionary in [cw_ec2_auto_alarms.py](./cw_ec2_auto_alarms.py).
+Additional alarms can be automatically created by updating the **default_alarms** dictionary in [cw_auto_alarms.py](./cw_auto_alarms.py).

 The created alarms can be configured to notify an SNS topic that you specify using the **DEFAULT_ALARM_SNS_TOPIC_ARN** environment variable.
 See the **Setup** section for details.